NotJustin/Random-Gun-Arena/README.md

 ```
 rga_removetype (int | min 0 max 2 default 2)
 "0 = Do not remove any weapons from pool.
-1 = sab_removepreviousweapons.
-2 = sab_removepreviousgroups.
+1 =  rga_removepreviousweapons.
+2 = rga_removepreviousgroups.
 You cannot do both"

 rga_removepreviousweapons (int | default 0)
 "Max is 36.
 Number of weapons that must pass before most recent weapon can be repeated.
 You can write 'all' instead of 36"